How does it work?

 Note that you will need to be able to understand and produce language at least at the Intermediate Low level for both the oral and writing components in order to satisfy the UW College of Arts and Sciences exit requirements.
 For practice, you can do these example writing tasks

-Step 2: Take the tests
+Step 2: Register for and then take the tests

 Learn more about the tests: